 Unfortunately some of our students have come out of terribly traumatizing family experiences that may have included sexual abuse and violence.
 Some of our students have chronic psychiatric conditions that can have an impact on their academics.

 For example, clinical depression, panic attacks, post-traumatic stress disorder, and dissociative disorders (like multiple personality) may interfere with a student’s ability to focus in class or to complete assignments quickly.

-As with any other disability, students need to register with DSS and document the disability.
+As with any other disability, students need to register with the office of Accessibility and Health Promotion and document the disability.
 Students with documented psychiatric disabilities may have accommodations that sound a little unusual.